Cray-HPE/docs-uan/docs/portal/developer-portal/installation_prereqs/Prepare_for_UAN_Product_Installation.md

        ncn# PODS=$(kubectl get pods -n services -l app.kubernetes.io/name=cray-console-node --template '{{range .items}}{{.metadata.name}} {{end}}')
        ```

-    3. Use `conman -q` to scan the list of connections being monitored by conman (only UAN xnames are shown for brevity).
+    3. Use `conman -q` to scan the list of connections is monitoring (only UAN xnames are shown for brevity).

        ```bash
        ncn# for pod in $PODS; do kubectl exec -n services -c cray-console-node $pod -- conman -q; done